eranmos/clearpoint-sre-assessment/README.md

 + Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) on your workstation/server

 ### AWS User and tokens
-+ Access to your Console AWS and create a user for terraform deployment with right permissions [Link](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) and save it for later
++ Access to your Console AWS and create a user for terraform deployment with the right permissions.
+[Link](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) Save it for later
-+ Access to your Console AWS and create a user for Github action deployments with right permissions [Link](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) and save it for later
++ Access to your Console AWS and create a user for Github action deployments with the right permissions.
+[Link](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) Save it for later

 ### AWS Cli configurations
 + Configure your [AWS Cli](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html)